ThatAutocrat/Tic-Tac-Toe/README.md

 # ✕ ○ TicTacToe

 Real-time multiplayer Tic Tac Toe built on Node.js + WebSockets with a single-binary static frontend.

-Can play mutiplayer,AI, or the same device.
+Can play mutiplayer, AI, or the same device.
 ---

 ## Stack